cardano-scaling/hydra/security/RFP.md

 Furthermore, we want to focus efforts on ensuring correctness and robustness of the _Hydra plutus scripts_ (on-chain code) as it is harder (or impossible) to fix in the field and attackers could side-step all measures but the on-chain code (i.e. use their own off-chain code).

 We are requesting proposals to assess the following statements, which will be detailed in the next sections:
-1. Coordinated Hydra Head V1 specification proofs are sound
+1. Coordinated Hydra Head V1 specification proofs are sound.
-2. Hydra plutus scripts (on-chain code) are consistent with Hydra Head V1 specification and immune to common Cardano smart-contract weaknesses
+2. Hydra plutus scripts (on-chain code) are consistent with Hydra Head V1 specification and immune to common Cardano smart-contract weaknesses.
-3. Hydra node chain layer code generates transactions which are consistent with Hydra Head V1 specification
+3. Hydra node chain layer code generates transactions which are consistent with Hydra Head V1 specification.

 ### Coordinated Hydra Head V1 specification proofs are sound